jeromecoupe/webstoemp/_posts/2014-10-12-freelancing-while-teaching.md

 The very fast pace at which our industry is evolving is something you have to cope with as a teacher.
 The last thing I want is to become some old rusty teacher giving the same courses every year.
 I also don't want my students to learn outdated technologies.

-On that front, beeing a freelancer and staying active in the field for half of my time offers my students, the school and myself some guarantee that I will at least try to stay current.
+On that front, being a freelancer and staying active in the field for half of my time offers my students, the school and myself some guarantee that I will at least try to stay current.

 To help myself update my courses, [I have put them all on Github](https://github.com/jeromecoupe).